-The ability to operate the Group's resort The Group takes a risk based approach to managing workplace facilities without affecting the safety, security health and safety.
+The ability to operate the Group's resort The Group takes a risk based approach to managing workplace health and safety.
 Critical safety risks have been identified with mitigation plans in place.
 Dedicated workplace health and safety and injury management specialists are employed at each resort facility.
-To assist in maintaining the safety and security of our quests and employees, each resort facility employs a substantial number of security and surveillance personnel to provide support in monitoring existential threats and managing potential incidents on a real time basis.
+To assist in maintaining the safety and security of our guests and employees, each resort facility employs a substantial number of security and surveillance personnel to provide support in monitoring existential threats and managing potential incidents on a real time basis.